 The third category is represented by composite windows with wooden frames of similar dimensions which were produced between 1970 and 1980.
 Their glazing consists of colourless drawn sheet glass or rather float glass.

-The Training Course will be guided by craftsmen specialised in the field of conservation and restoration of historic windows: The works related to wood will be guided by a master of joinery with an additional education as “Restorer in Handicraft” and several decades of experience in this field.
-The works related to glass will be guided by Schlierbach Glass Manufactory – one of the rare still existing firms experienced to apply traditional kinds of glass as mouth-blown glass, lead glass and others, which is working in the field of heritage conservation not only in Austria, but in many other European countries.
+The training course allowed the participants to obtain a lot of knowledge in the use of materials and tools related to this work.
+The delicate work required for handling the historic wooden frames of the windows, guided by a by a master of joinery with an additional education as “Restorer in Handicraft” and several decades of experience in this field, provided a high-quality overview into the craftsmanship involved in restoration of wooden elements.
+Additionally, the works related to glass were guided by the Schlierbach Glass Manufactory – one of the rare still existing firms experienced to apply traditional kinds of glass as mouth-blown glass, lead glass and others, which is working in the field of heritage conservation not only in Austria, but in many other European countries.

-The Training Course will take place from August, 16th, to August 29th, 2020 and is jointly organised by Monastery Gymnasium Schlierbach and European Heritage Volunteers, in cooperation with Schlierbach Monastery, Schlierbach Glass Manufactory and Joinery Rammerstorfer.
+The Training Course was jointly organised by European Heritage Volunteers and Monastery Gymnasium Schlierbach, in cooperation with Schlierbach Monastery, Schlierbach Glass Manufactory and Joinery Rammerstorfer.